amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ```

 2. Implement a callback receiver in your application to respond when a request returns the redirection URL.
 You should expect to receive a `code` attribute as one of the request parameters.
-This is the **access grant**, and it has a lifetime of 10 minutes.
+This is the **access grant**.
+The access grant has a lifetime of 10 minutes.
 3. Use the access grant to request a refresh token and an access token.
 Send a POST request to [https://as.meraki.com/oauth/token](https://as.meraki.com/oauth/token) with the following:
    - Headers: `Content-Type: application/x-www-form-urlencoded`
    - Authentication: Basic authentication using the `client_id` and `client_secret`
-   - Payload must include:
+   - Payload:
      ```json
      {
        "grant_type": "authorization_code",